Close

 What you should know about Texas license suspension laws

-Many Texas drivers who are pulled over for DWI do not realize that a Texas drunk driving arrest creates two cases.
+A police car stopping a vehicle in Conroe, TXMany people in Conroe and across Texas who are pulled over for DWI do not realize that a Texas drunk driving arrest creates two cases.
 More specifically, a DWI arrest results in a criminal charge, but it also initiates a civil proceeding against the arrested motorist's driving privileges called an administrative license revocation, or ALR.

 An ALR suspension is initiated against an arrested driver when he either refuses to submit to breath or blood testing, or alternatively, fails a breath or blood test.
 The legal authority to impose an ALR suspension against a driver lies in the Texas implied consent statute.